PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 ## Before We Start

-This tutorial is for setting up a `cloud based oCash Mining Pool` over AWS LightSail VPS instance.
+This tutorial is for setting up a `cloud-based oCash Mining Pool` over the AWS LightSail VPS instance.
 If you intend to set the mining pool VPS on your local device, please follow <a href="https://medium.com/@uanid/how-to-install-ocash-mining-pool-full-version-2a5ebf587d35" target="_blank">this</a> tutorial provided by @uanid
 <br/>
 > This tutorial is derivative version of <a href="https://github.com/overliner/ocash-mining-pool" target="_blank">ōCash Mining Pool by @overlinenetwork </a>.
-> We will walk through the steps as simple as possible for those of whom are new to the mining world including myself.
-Please report any bugs, or comments along with instruction steps.
-Your valued feedbacks will help #oland Community.
+> We will walk through the steps as simply as possible for those who are new to the mining world including myself.
+Please report any bugs or comments along with instructions.
+Your valued feedback will help #oland Community.

 ## Table of Contents